A Density Independent Formulation of Smoothed Particle Hydrodynamics: A Density Independent Formulation of SPH

 The other one is proposed by \citet{Monaghan1997} from the analogy of the Riemann solver:

 where $v_{ij}^{\rm sig} = c_i + c_j -3 w_{ij}$ and $w_{ij} = \boldsymbol v_{ij}\cdot \boldsymbol r_{ij}/r_{ij}$.

 Since we have the density estimate $\rho = q/u$, we have

+for our formulation.
 However, this modification of $\rho_{ij}$ leads to unstable behavior under strong shocks.
-It seems to be safe to use the smoothed densities of particles $i$ and $j$ evaluated using Eq. \ref{eq:ssph:density}.
-A consistent derivation of the artificial viscosity term in our scheme will be investigated in a forthcoming paper.
+It seems to be safe to use the smoothed mass densities of particles $i$ and $j$ evaluated using Eq. \eqref{eq:ssph:density}.
+The viscosity relates to the inertial force.
+Therefore, the use of the matter distribution is reasonable.
+We use the smoothed mass density to evaluate the artificial viscosity term.
+In \S \ref{sec:explosion}, we investigate the effect of the choice of the averaged density in the artificial viscosity term.
+It is also safer to use the smoothed mass density, when one use our SPH for the simulation with a radiative cooling term.

 We use the standard Balsara switch \citep{Balsara1995} to suppress the shear viscosity.
 It is given by